-We've seen a lot of small films in the last four years.
-Several have born out my own hopes and a few have surpassed them.
-But should that be any surprise?
-It's more than just a pleasure to see such films.
-Receiving these works from the unknown beyond and then screening them before a live audience is something like the difference between dreaming and waking up.
-The thought takes me back to a film we saw this past year, Reiko Fujii's The Glass Kimono
+Receiving these works from the unknown beyond and then screening them before a live audience was a joy.
+It was something like the difference between dreaming and waking up.
+The thought takes me back to one of the films we saw - Reiko Fujii's The Glass Kimono

 Reiko sent a description of one moment during filming: "An eerie sound of wind chimes mixes musically with the gentle rolling surf.
 Two fishermen pause from attending their gear and stare out at the ghostly figure walking slowly on the distant concrete pier.
 The early morning sunrise colors the old men's weathered faces as they watch the light sparkle off the multitude of glass squares adorning this mysterious figure.
 Reiko, wearing her glass ancestral kimono, stops to gaze at the houses near the shore.
 For over four hundred years, her father's ancestors lived and died in this small fishing village of Esumi, Japan."
 For over four hundred years.